Take a look around your house real quick. Seriously, go look. Look at all your stuff. It’s okay, I’ll wait.

 - 1 pair of long pants

 - Rain parka

 What’s in My Personal Item?

 And that’s it.
 Simple.
 Effective.
 Lightweight.
 Sexy.
 Carry-on only, anywhere in the world.

 What do you think?
 Can you travel carry-on only for your next trip?
 I challenge you to try it, and tell us about it in the comments below!

-READ NEXT: The Ultimate Guide to Travel Gear
+READ NEXT: The Ultimate Guide to the Best Travel Gear